deepesdl/cube-gen/Ocean/README.md

 The raw data is preprocessed in order to create a single input `.zarr` cube per dataset.
 The preprocessing steps might involve time resampling and/or spatial resampling according to the dataset.
 The preprocessing code for each dataset is found at the `inputs-preprocess` folder.
 Note that some datasets have multiple parts according to the preprocessing steps that were applied:

+**If you wish to execute the below scripts please ensure to adjust the `root` parameter in the scripts to point to a s3 bucket which you have read-write access to.**

 ```
 # Oceanic Export Production
 cd ..